 A Charleston native, Franci Bell graduated from Cornell University in 1998 with a BS in Human Development and Family Studies.
 She moved to Knoxville, TN to attend graduate school at the University of Tennessee in Child Development.
 Two years later she began law school, and graduated with a JD from the University of South Carolina in 2004.
 She joined The Cooper School Community in 2008.
-Franci has taught grades 1-5 at The Cooper School, and has spent many years in administration, before becoming Head of School in 2016.
+Franci taught grades 1-5 at The Cooper School, and spent many years in administration, before becoming Head of School in 2016.

-Kelly returns for her second year at The Cooper School in Second Grade.
+Kelly returns for her fourth year at The Cooper School!
 Kelly was raised in the greater Chicago area.
 On her first visit to Charleston, she fell in love with the city and decided to attend The College of Charleston.
 Kelly received her Bachelor or Science in Elementary Education from The College of Charleston.
 She also has a Masters in Education from The Citadel.
 Kelly is a Nationally Board Certified Educator.
 During her free time, Kelly enjoys playing board games and taking long walks with her husband and three young children.

 Subhadra has been working at The Cooper School since 2009.
 She is originally from Florida and received her Bachelors degree in Early Education and Special Education followed by her Masters in Early Childhood Education from the University of Florida.
-Subhadra has taught Kindergarten, First, Second, and Third Grades, and is excited to begin teaching Fourth this year.
+Subhadra has taught Kindergarten, First, Second, and Third Grades at TCS.

 Sophie Strickland was born and raised in France, where she received a BA in English studies in Lyon.
 She immigrated to the United States as an Au Pair in 1991.
 After living in New York for 13 years, she moved to Charleston with her family and began teaching French to young children at the Big Blue School and at Belle Hall Elementary School in Mount Pleasant.
 She believes that learning a second language increases creativity and cognitive development.